 Our North Devon Holiday Cottages

-Staying in a holiday cottage in north Devon means you get the best of both worlds, with fantastic access to the stunning coastline and the moors.
-In fact, you have more moors than you could dream being sandwiched between Exmoor and Dartmoor!
-Both are fantastic national parks providing wonderful spaces for all the family to enjoy, each with its own distinctive landscapes.
+Staying in a holiday cottage in north Devon means you get the best of both worlds, with fantastic access to the stunning coastline and also to the moors.
+In fact, when it comes to moorland, you're spoilt for choice being sandwiched between Exmoor and Dartmoor.
+Both of these fantastic national parks provide wonderful spaces for all of the family to enjoy, each with its own distinctive landscapes.

-With over 600 miles of footpaths and bridleways to explore through woodlands, along high cliffs and over heather moorlands, you can certainly keep active during your stay in a cottage near Exmoor.
-It’s a fantastic area if you’re looking for a dog friendly holiday, and keep an eye out for the Exmoor ponies and our largest wild land mammals, the red deer.
+With over 600 miles of footpaths and bridleways, visitors to Exmoor can explore throughs woodland, along cliff-tops and over heather moorland, making it easy to keep active during your stay in a cottage near Exmoor.
+It’s a fantastic area if you’re looking for a dog-friendly holiday, and visitors can keep an eye out for the Exmoor ponies and our largest wild land mammals, the red deer.

 Ilfracombe is not only within easy reach of Exmoor but it is, of course, perfect for enjoying the spectacular north Devon coastline.
 The town has long been established as a seaside resort, and a must see for any visitor are the Tunnels Beaches.
 Dating from Victorian times, tunnels were excavated down to a number of coves where sea pools were created.
 You can still walk the tunnels and have a dip in the remaining sea pool on the ladies’ beach.
 The gentlemen’s beach sea pool, however, has long since fallen foul of persistent crashing waves.
 Visitors will be pleased to know that the strict Victorian rules on segregated bathing were finally lifted in 1905, so the whole family can enjoy the experience together.
 The Tunnels Beaches still provide a fantastic and sheltered place to swim within this Area of Outstanding Natural Beauty and voluntary Marine Nature Reserve.